Bus Éireann: History

 During 2016, it was reported that Bus Éireann amassed losses of around €6 million and that these losses were set to rise throughout 2017.
 As a result, Shane Ross, TD, Ireland's Minister for Transport, Tourism and Sport, mentioned the company "faces insolvency within 18 months".

 Bus Éireann concluded an all out strike on Thursday 13 April that lasted since Friday 24 March 2017.

-The company terminated all X1 services to Newry and Belfast due to financial problems.
-Expressway no longer serves the six county area (Northern Ireland) however, there is a small service between Newry and Drogheda which is not an expressway service.

-The company does not run any services on Christmas Day.